ColeTownsend/pokemon-go-guide/pages/leveling-up/index.md

 Catching Pokemon yields a base experience of 200xp.
 There is a possible bonus experience for a total of 600xp if you catch a new Pokemon that is not in your Pokedex.

 ## Eggs
+Walking around with eggs and hatching them both yield better Pokemon and experience.